micahgodbolt/grunt-phantomcss/README.md

 Type: `String`
 Default: `'./screenshots'`

-The screenshots directory where test fixtures (comparison screenshots) are stored.
+The screenshots directory, relative to the src file, where test fixtures (comparison screenshots) are stored.
 Baseline screenshots will be stored here on the first run if they're not present.

 #### options.results
 Type: `String`
 Default: `'./results'`

-The directory to store source, diff, and failure screenshots after tests.
+The directory, relative to the src file, to store source, diff, and failure screenshots after tests.

 #### options.viewportSize
 Type: `Array`